dirigiblelabs/curriculum-2017/TonkaJeleva/Documentation/Dirigible - Basics - 4. Manage Entity Template.md

-# Create Create an Entity Management User Interface
+# Create Create Entity Management User Interface

 Follow these steps to create an entity management user inteface for your Eclipse Dirigable application.